Reading: Balanced literacy

-Structured Literacy

-Structured literacy has many of the elements of systematic phonics and few of the elements of balanced literacy.
-It is defined as explicit, systematic teaching that focuses on phonological awareness, word recognition, phonics and decoding, spelling, and syntax at the sentence and paragraph levels.
-It is considered to be beneficial for all early literacy learners, especially those with dyslexia.

-According to the International Dyslexia Association, structured literacy contains the elements of phonology and phonemic awareness, sound-symbol association (the alphabetic principle and phonics), syllables, morphology, syntax, and semantics.
-The elements are taught using methods that are systematic, cumulative, explicit, multisensory, and use diagnostic assessment.

 Three cueing system (Searchlights model)

-The three-cueing system (the searchlights model in England) is a theory that has been circulating since the 1980s.
-Its roots are in the theories proposed in 1960s by Ken Goodman and Marie Clay that eventually became whole language, reading recovery and guided reading (e.g., Fountas and Pinnell early reading programs).
+The three-cueing system (the searchlights model in England) is a theory that has been circulating since the 1980s, yet it is not supported by research.
+Its roots are in the theories proposed in the 1960s by Ken Goodman and Marie Clay that eventually became whole language, reading recovery and guided reading (e.g., Fountas and Pinnell early reading programs).
 As of 2010, 75% of teachers in the United States teach the three-cueing system.
 It proposes that children who are stuck on a word should use various "cues" to figure it out and determine (guess) its meaning.
 The "meaning cues" are semantic ("does it make sense in the context?"), syntactic (is it a noun, verb, etc.?) and graphophonic (what are the letter-sound relationships?).
 It is also known as MSV (Meaning, Sentence structure/syntax and Visual information such as the letters in the words).

-According to some, three-cueing is not the most effective way for beginning readers to learn how to decode printed text.
-While a cueing system does help students to "make better guesses", it does not help when the words become more sophisticated; and it reduces the amount of practice time available to learn essential decoding skills.
-They also say that students should first decode the word, "then they can use context to figure out the meaning of any word they don't understand".

-Consequently, researchers such as cognitive neuroscientists Mark Seidenberg and professor Timothy Shanahan do not support the theory.
+However, researchers such as cognitive neuroscientists Mark Seidenberg and Timothy Shanahan do not support the theory.
 They say the three-cueing system's value in reading instruction "is a magnificent work of the imagination", and it developed not because teachers lack integrity, commitment, motivation, sincerity, or intelligence, but because they "were poorly trained and advised" about the science of reading.
+Furthermore, Timothy Shanahan says, "I suspect that much of the three-cueing instruction is worthless at best and somewhat misleading at worst".

+They also say, while a cueing system does help students to "make better guesses", it does not help when the words become more sophisticated, and it reduces the amount of practice time available to learn essential decoding skills.

+Nell Duke, a professor of literacy, language, and culture at the University of Michigan School of Education says that "after the child has correctly read a sentence ... then they can use context to figure out the meaning of any word they don't understand".

+In the US, at least 11 states prohibit three-cueing in schools, and other States are considering doing so.

 In England, the simple view of reading and synthetic phonics are intended to replace "the searchlights multi-cueing model".

-On the other hand, some researchers suggest that "context" can be useful, not to guess a word, but to confirm a word after it has been phonetically decoded.
+The Department of Education in Ontario, Canada, issued a statement saying they are "revising the elementary Language curriculum and the Grade 9 English course with scientific, evidence-based approaches that emphasize direct, explicit and systematic instruction, and removing references to unscientific discovery and inquiry-based learning, including the three-cueing system, by 2023."